-Aged 65 or older, blind or disabled, a U.S. citizen (in some cases resident aliens) In medical need of licensed nursing care and meet the risk assessment criteria for nursing home placement.
-(Usually the opinion of the applicant’s physician stating that the applicant needs nursing home care is usually sufficient.
+- The applicant has to be over the age of 65 (inclusive), permanently blind or disabled, or a U.S. citizen (although some cases allow for a resident alien) in medical need of licensed nursing care.
+Additionally, the applicant must meet the risk assessment criteria for nursing home placement, although, for this, the opinion of the applicant’s physician stating that the applicant needs nursing home care is usually sufficient.

 One can expect a laborious effort in gathering the documentation required in support of all claims made on the Medicaid application.
 Be prepared to provide items such as proof of identification and citizenship, Social Security cards, legal directives like a power of attorney or guardianship order, receipts for all income sources, several months of bank statements, proof of gifts or transfers, receipts for all bills being paid for the applicant by another person, deeds to real property, including oil, gas and mineral rights, medical bills, and life insurance and burial policies.
 Other information may be requested by the caseworker.

 All communication with the Health and Human Services Commission (HHSC) must be documented in writing and saved, including phone calls between the applicant’s representative and the caseworker.
 Once the application is filed, the caseworker has up to 45 days to review the application and determine an eligibility decision.
 During this 45-day period, be aware that the applicant must be in a “Medicaid-certified” bed for 30 days, before the application will be processed.
-Consequently, be ready to privately pay the nursing home for a few months while the caseworker’s determination is being made.
+Consequently, be ready to potentially privately pay the nursing home for a few months while the caseworker’s determination is being made.
 In some instances, an applicant’s family member may enter into an agreement with the nursing facility allowing the applicant to stay on a “Medicaid pending” basis if the family does not have enough funds to cover the bill.
 However, most nursing homes don’t do this anymore.
 If approved, Medicaid will pay back the nursing home retroactively for up to three months from the date the Medicaid application was filed.